Canadian Statistics Advisory Council

 Professor at the Department of Mathematics and Industrial Engineering at Polytechnique Montreal

-Catherine Beaudry is a full professor in the Department of Mathematics and Industrial Engineering at Polytechnique Montreal.
-A graduate in electrical engineering from Polytechnique Montreal and a graduate in economics from the University of Oxford (master’s and doctorate), Professor Beaudry also holds a Canada Research Chair (CRC) level 1 (senior) in management and economics of innovation in addition to leading the Partnership for the Organization of Innovation and New Technologies (4POINT0).
-She is a member of the Centre interuniversitaire de recherche sur la science et la technologie (interuniversity centre for research on science and technology – CIRST), a fellow and main researcher of the Center for Interuniversity Research and Analysis of Organizations (CIRANO).
-Recognized for her contributions, Professor Beaudry is a Fellow of the Academy of Social Sciences of the Royal Society of Canada and has received the Prix Acfas Jacques-Rousseau in 2022 and the Canadian Science Policy Centre (CSPC) Trailblazer Award for Innovation Policy in 2023.
+A graduate in electrical engineering from Polytechnique Montreal and a graduate in economics from the University of Oxford (master’s and doctorate), Catherine Beaudry is currently a full professor in the Department of Mathematics and Industrial Engineering at Polytechnique Montreal.
+Professor Beaudry also holds a Tier 1 Canada Research Chair (CRC) in management and economics of innovation in addition to leading the Partnership for the Organization of Innovation and New Technologies (4POINT0).
+She is a member of the Centre interuniversitaire de recherche sur la science et la technologie (interuniversity centre for research on science and technology – CIRST), a fellow and main researcher of the Center for Interuniversity Research and Analysis of Organizations (CIRANO), an associate professor at the Université du Québec à Montréal (UQAM) and a founding member of the Global Young Academy.
+She is a Fellow of the Academy of Social Sciences of the Royal Society of Canada and the recipient of the Prix Acfas Jacques-Rousseau 2022, the CPSC Public Policy Trailblazer Award in 2023 and the Prix d’excellence en recherche et innovation 2024 from Polytechnique Montréal.

 Benoit Dostie